mongodb/helm-charts/charts/atlas-deployment/README.md

 The Atlas Cluster Helm Chart knows how to manager Atlas resources bound to Custom Resources in your Kubernetes Cluster.
 These resources are:

-- Atlas Projects: An Atlas Project is a place to create your MongoDB clusters, think of it as a _Folder_ for your clusters.
+- Atlas Projects: An Atlas Project is a place to create your MongoDB deployments, think of it as a _Folder_ for your deployments.
-- Atlas Clusters: A MongoDB Database hosted in Atlas.
+- Atlas Deployments: A MongoDB Database hosted in Atlas.
 An Atlas Cluster lives inside an Atlas Project.
 - Atlas Database User: An Atlas Database User is a User you can authenticate as and login into an Atlas Cluster.

-By default the `atlas-cluster` Helm Chart will create a user to connect to the newly deployed Atlas Cluster, avoiding having to do this from the Atlas UI.
+By default the `atlas-deployment` Helm Chart will create a user to connect to the newly deployed Atlas Cluster, avoiding having to do this from the Atlas UI.

 ## Prerequisites